 Pork Leg Steaks – Rich, Meaty and Great Value!

-Another new cut of meat from the team at Sherwood Foods, sourced via Riverside Garden Centre.
+Another new cut of meat from the team at Sherwood Foods.
 This is the best value pork cut I’ve found, and the meat was incredibly tasty.
 The 2kg leg steak was enough to serve four people and have leftovers for the cats.
 The cut comes from the foreleg of the pig and is about an inch thick, and quite wide.

 In the method below, I present options for cooking in a conventional kitchen oven and smoker such as a Big Green Egg.
 They are virtually identical and give the same excellent result, cooking in the Egg allowed me to add some apple wood smoke flavours.